Adrian Fontes reacts to executive order overhauling elections

 March 26

-In a statement today, Arizona Secretary of State Adrian Fontes said that he firmly believes that the president is laying the groundwork to cancel elections in 2026.
+In a statement today, Arizona Secretary of State Adrian Fontes said he firmly believes President Donald Trump is laying the groundwork to cancel elections in 2026.

-Since the order requires U.S. citizenship to be proved with selective printed documents, he said, “what you have is an executive that by fiat wants to do something that they can’t do through legislative process and that’s dangerous.”
+Since the order requires U.S. citizenship to be proved with selective printed documents, Secretary Fontes said, “What you have is an executive that by fiat wants to do something that they can’t do through legislative process, and that’s dangerous.”

-Fontes said he would look at being a part of a lawsuit against the Trump administration if the order were to take place.
+Secretary Fontes said he would look at being a part of a lawsuit against the Trump Administration if the order were to take place.